PBMS Program Leadership

 Georgiana Purdy, Ph.D. - Program Director

-Dr. Purdy earned her bachelor’s degrees in Microbiology and Cell Science (B.S., with honors) and History (B.A., with honors) from the University of Florida in 1998.
-She subsequently obtained her Ph.D. from the University of Texas at Austin in 2003.
-Dr. Purdy joined the OHSU MMI Department in 2008 as an Assistant Professor and established her independent research program focused on M. tuberculosis.
-The goals of the Purdy Lab are to further define the intrinsic resistance of the pathogen to the host immune response and antibiotics, delineate pathways in mycobacterial cell wall biogenesis, and identify targets and new strategies for future drug therapy.
-The lab combines the approaches of bacterial genetics, biochemistry and cell biology to achieve these goals.
-Dr. Purdy became an Associate Professor in 2014 and received tenure in 2016.
-Work in the Purdy lab is funded by the NIH.
+Dr. Purdy earned bachelor’s degrees in Microbiology and Cell Science and History from the University of Florida and her Ph.D. from the University of Texas at Austin.
+Dr. Purdy joined the OHSU School of Medicine Department of Molecular Microbiology and Immunology in 2008 and established her independent research program focused on M. tuberculosis.
 Dr. Purdy has significantly contributed to the education and mentoring of graduate students at OHSU.
 She has been course director of the CONJ660 Research Rotation Talks course and the MBIM615 Host-Pathogen Interactions course.
 She has served as a Graduate Program Director since 2016.

 Ujwal Shinde, Ph.D. - Associate Director, Admissions